ZYChimne/Beautiful-Languages/README.md

 Is rounded with a sleep.
 * Be not afeard; the isle is full of noises,
 Sounds, and sweet airs, that give delight and hurt not.
-Sometimes a thousand twangling instruments
+Sometimes a thousand twanging instruments
 Will hum about mine ears; and sometime voices,
 That, if I then had waked after long sleep,
 Will make me sleep again: and then, in dreaming,
 The clouds methought would open, and show riches
 Ready to drop upon me; that, when I waked,
 I cried to dream again.
-* Let us not burthen our remembrance with
-A heaviness that's gone.
+* Let us not burthen our remembrance with A heaviness that's gone.
 * Misery acquaints a man with strange bedfellows.
-*  would not wish any companion in the world but you.
+*  I would not wish any companion in the world but you.
 #### Julies Caesar
 * Men at some time are masters of their fates.
 The fault, dear Brutus, is not in our stars, but in ourselves, that we are underlings.
 * Cowards die many times before their deaths;
   The valiant never taste of death but once.
   Of all the wonders that I yet have heard,
   It seems to me most strange that men should fear;
   Seeing that death, a necessary end,
-Will come when it will come.
-* A coward dies a thousand times before his death, but the valiant taste of death but once.
-It seems to me most strange that men should fear, seeing that death, a necessary end, will come when it will come.
-* Of all the wonders that I have heard,
-It seems to me most strange that men should fear;
-Seeing death, a necessary end,
   Will come when it will come.
 * The evil that men do lives after them;
 The good is oft interred with their bones.
 * There is a tide in the affairs of men